-California Lawmakers Prepare for Trump, Hire Ex-Attorney General Eric Holder
+California Lawmakers Prepare For Trump, Hire Ex-Attorney General Eric Holder

 Democratic leaders of the California Legislature signaled their intention Wednesday to fight any challenges to state policies by the incoming administration of Donald Trump by hiring as outside legal counsel former Attorney General Eric Holder.